articles Ratings /ratings/en/research/articles/230727-analytical-approach-second-party-opinions-use-of-proceeds-12775313 content esgSubNav

 Issuer Sustainability Context

-• We review the overlap between sustainability factors we've identified as relevant to the financing and those we consider to be most material for the issuer.
+We provide issuer sustainability context to identify what we consider to be the issuer's most material sustainability factors, as well as the overlap between sustainability factors we have identified as relevant to the financing and those we consider to be most material for the issuer.
 We do so by considering the issuer's sector, geography, and operating activities, as well as the scope of the financing.

 In this part of our analysis, we may consider the context of other entities related to the legal issuer, when relevant.